Would you like to see your kids playing outside your own house? Would you like to meet neighbours and build support networks in your community?

 Playing Out St Albans District Sample Application Map

 Notes: You will need to provide a map of the section of road you wish to close.
 Please check that your map shows street names, shows closure points, shows a linking diversion route and shows the road closure in a different colour to the diversion route.
 Google Maps or similar online maps work well as a background.
+Please use a key to explain any annotations.
 Hand drawn maps of the street cannot be accepted.
 Please save and submit your map in PDF format.

 Sample Risk Assessment